Roly5573/Advice-Project/README.md

 1. As a Frequent User, I would like to see if there is any new contact information.
 - New contacts and information will be added once the sources can be verified.
 # Future Improvements
+- Develop Advice Project into a simple Android application.
+- QR code access to the website.
-- Expansion of website including other Charities and Organisations offering Free Advice.
+- Expansion of website to include other Charities and Organisations offering Free Advice.
 - Create a directory for the website from current public information sources for ease of access.
 - Provide links for important public announcements.
  # Credits and Acknowledgements
-## Photo Credits
+## Photo and Video Credits
 - The Hero picture is a photograph of a painting credited to the artist Louis Burleigh Bruhl circa 1891.
-- Used from flickr by badgreeb pictures with a Creative Commons Attribution-ShareAlike (CC BY-SA 2.0).
-- Research is ongoing to find the source of the original painting.
+- Full editable rights are granted by Havering Libraries Local History Studies Centre.
 - All other photographs are my own, with the exception of The Havering Association for Disabled Peoples as used in the Appointments section of the website.
 This is from Google Maps.
+- The Cost of Living video is a Citizens Advice public service video.

 ## Appreciation
 - I would like to say a huge thank you to Iris at Code Institute, for endless enthusiasm, good humour, and encouragement, in her drive to get the course project completed.
-- Also to Marcel, my mentor, whose technical insight has been instumental in guiding me throughout the project.
+- Also to Marcel, my Mentor, whose technical insight has been instumental in guiding me throughout this project.

  [Return to Table of Contents](#table-of-contents)